realworldocaml/book/en/09-modules2-draft.md

 the invariant that the upper bound of an interval is greater than its lower bound, but that invariant can be violated.
-The invariant is enforced by the create function, but because `Interval.t` is not abstract, we can bypass the `create` function, thus violating the invariant.
+The invariant is enforced by the create function, but because `Interval.t` is not abstract, we can bypass the `create` function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # Int_interval.create 4 3;; (* going through create *)